 They navigated the pier's hustle, dodging shipping crates from both sides.
 Baran and Boro lagged behind Romek as he searched, a head above the increased density of the dregue workers.
 The sunset must have passed while they traversed the Interior, freeing the nocturnal side of Caechora, a group largely dominated by the dregue population.
 Waning light poured down from the dusk sky as proof; a subtle difference from the enclosed ceiling from the Exterior's underside.
 The recollection matched previous visits despite the inferior perspective.

 In this district, the upper layer resembled a glorified balcony; the surveyable expanse expressed a limited, artful side of the hub's vertical transit chambers and stretched, arcing district.
 A sight which differed from below.
 Block induced wakes and the shouting workers aggregated a noisy, chaotic and overwhelming experience.
 Moonlight peeked over the Bulwark's staggering double-layered height.
 The breath-taking site imposed a grandiose that abandoned you at the bottom of the world, a reluctant admittance on Baran's part.

 Massive sightless splashes started commotion ahead.
 Chatter turned to shout as full disarray erupted, separating Romek from Baran and Boro.
-Able bodies shuffled towards the pier's edge where a large cargo container boat was unloading.
+Able bodies shuffled towards the pier's edge, where a large cargo container boat was unloading.
 A fast moving edge led to another massive splash, and the crowd pulsed backward.
 The clamor pulled a layer of workers off the warehouse side, exposing the building's inner workings.
 It was what you'd expect.
 Large reinforced crates pried open.
 Sprawled bagged and boxed goods trailing to wheel transport on land and smaller boats on the boathouse water lanes.
 A third sparse grouping of imports was stacked near a large open drain, and those containers had been opened further.
 Between the few workers who remained on their original tasks, Baran saw produce being tossed.
 Spoiled goods delivered fresh.

 "That's two men who aren't getting paid, unless you wanna explain why everyone's getting a cut."
 A rigid shoulder checked Baran from behind.
 "Watch it."